 If you know a person’s name, and possibly an arrest date, contact the Kalamazoo County jail, on the phone, go there in person, or look online.
 Arrest records are a matter of public record and the information is freely available.

 Civil processes are when you get served with papers, like court orders.
 You can access civil process orders by contacting the Sheriff’s office, by phone or online.

 All convicted sex offenders are required to be registered on the sex offender databases required by the area they live in.
 The people on these databases have been convicted of a sex crime.
 You can access this information online, but bear in mind that you won’t get the street address, just the neighborhood block that they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a case file that contains a court docket and any documents filed in the court case.
 You can access the court records on their website, or at the Kalamazoo County Clerk of Court in the jurisdiction where the case was filed.

 Every state keeps a record of a person’s criminal past.
 These state databases are all linked and you can track criminal convictions from another state.
-You are able to go to courthouse and check in person, or check online.
+You are able to go to the courthouse and check in person or you can check online.
 It is helpful to know the county, and if it was in a totally different state, you might have to pay for a more intensive search.

 A search of someone’s criminal history you will be able to get a listing of all the arrests, charges, or convictions for these crimes: